-We recommend hiring an accountant to help you when you are looking for funding.
 An accountant will help with accounting compliance and ensure all your accounting deadlines are maintained while you are busy sourcing funding.

 For example, did you know that shareholders of new companies may be entitled to an income tax refund?

 This is called Start Up Relief for Entrepreneurs (SURE).
-Shareholders could receive a refund of up to 41% on the amount they invest into a company but certain rules that apply before you can claim.
+Shareholders could receive a refund of up to 41% on the amount they invest in a company but certain rules that apply before you can claim.
 Talking to an accountant about your company and its activities will help you save money on your tax bill at the end of the year.

-Get in touch with our Client Services Team to discuss our company formation and accountancy offers.
+Get in touch with our Client Services Team to discuss our Company Formation and Accountancy offers.
 We’re always happy to help you figure out what you need to get started.

 4. Open a business bank account